radiantlogic-v8/documentation-new/home-pages/index.md

 <section>

   > [Monitoring in Control Panel](monitoring-and-alerts/monitoring-and-alerts)
   > Learn about Monitoring capabilities built into the Control Panel.
+This can be used for both SaaS and Self-managed deployments of RadiantOne Identity Data Management.

   > [Monitoring in Environment Operations Center](/../../eoc/latest/monitoring/monitoring-overview)
   > Learn about Monitoring capabilities built into the Environment Operations Center.
+This is only applicable to SaaS deployments of RadiantOne Identity Data Management.

   > [Alerts for SaaS Deployments](/../../eoc/latest/admin/integrations/manage-integrations)
   > Learn how to configure integrations in SaaS deployments to support alerts triggered by monitored activities.
+This is only applicable to SaaS deployments of RadiantOne Identity Data Management.

   > [Alerts configurable from Control Panel](monitoring-and-alerts/alerts)
   > Learn about default alerts configured in the Control Panel.
-These alerts can apply for both SaaS and Self-managed deployments.
+These alerts apply for both SaaS and Self-managed deployments.

 </section>